robjustice/soshdboot/README.md

     This requires a different boot_loader for tdm and the SOS.DRIVER updated to include the tdm driver.

+    Note: tdm uses the highest memory bank exclusively for itself.
+That means there is less memory available to Applications to run.
+DrawOn Three will not run with this image with tdm, it needs 512k ram.

 - sos_selector_tdm_hd_mouse.po

     Same as the 'sos_selector_tdm_hd.po' image with the addition of the mouse driver installed on it.